-Have you ever exploded with anger that seemed inappropriate to the moment?
-An explosion that surprises not just everyone around you but maybe even yourself…
+An anger that seemed inappropriate to the moment?
+Like an explosion that surprises everyone around you including yourself…

 EMBRACE YOUR EMOTIONS!!! – especially if it’s sadness or pain.

 Wouldn’t you rather stay open to seeing all the good stuff in front of you instead of working so hard to hold on to your feelings?